ontoinsights/deep_narrative_analysis/README.md

   * All the posted ontology files are written in Turtle (OWL2)
   * In addition, a Protege-ready merge of the ontology files (dna-ontology.ttl) is available in the top-level directory
   * A human-friendly, searchable tree view is available at https://ontoinsights.github.io/dna-ontologies/
+  * Note that there is a 'cameo' sub-directory, holding the CAMEO ethnicity and religion details, which have been superceded by the Wikidata information
 * _ontol-docs_ contains documentation explaining the DNA ontologies and their usage
   * The _graphs_ subdirectory contains PNGs of the ontology concepts, where the graph local names correspond to the Turtle file modules' local names
   * The file, dna-ontology-tree.html, holds a downloadable version of the searchable tree view